berry-lang/berry_doc/docs/source/en/Chapter-7.rst

 ``fromstring`` method
 ^^^^^^^^^^^^^^^^^^^^^

-Converts a bytes buffer to a string.
-The buffer is converted as-is without any encoding considerations.
-If the buffer contains NULL characters, the string will be truncated.
+Updates a bytes buffer from a string.
+The string is converted as-is without any encoding considerations.
+If the string contains NULL characters, it will be truncated.

 .. code:: python